ProgrammingHero1/toy-marketplace/task_description.md

 <br/>

-4. Use the [AOS Package](https://www.npmjs.com/package/aos) in the home page.
-At least in one place on the home page.
-Using AOS on other pages, is optional.
+4. Use the [AOS Package](https://www.npmjs.com/package/aos) on the home page, at least in one place.
+Using AOS on other pages is optional.

 <br/>